Anushri1206/aspire-backend-takehome/README.md

 # ASPIRE Backend Developer Take-home Assignment

-If you're reading this, it means you are being considered for a Backend Developer position on the ASPIRE project.
 This position involves blending your talents as a backend web developer and AI-researcher to create integrated, LLM-powered services for the students and staff of UCSD.
 To demonstrate your skills, this repo has been constructed as a shrunk down and simplified form of the ASPIRE application, utilizing much of the tech-stack, patterns, database tables, and data as the real thing.
 For context, ASPIRE is an application mapping course contents, tracking student knowledge, and facilitating various educational aids or interventions, the ultimate goal being to improve student outcomes university wide.
 All of these systems involve one or several LLM integrations to assist in or automate the process, your task is to create and integrate one of these LLM integrations and offer it as a service via an API endpoint.

 More specifically, you have been provided with tables and data representing a course's domain, this includes some of the concepts taught in an 'Introduction to Python' course, the relationships between those concepts (concept_a is prerequisite to learning concept_b), the modules or 'concept_collections' of the course, and the junctions connecting concepts to the modules they belong to.
 Unfortunately, the professor forgot to write a summary for their modules.
 On top of being a handy reference, this summary is useful context for the LLM when performing actions related to the contents of the module, luckily, most concepts do have their own content summary.
 Using the data and tables provided to you, we would like you to create and integrate a service that generates a summary of the contents of a module, and then updates the matching 'concept_collection' database entry with that summary.
 Your service should be accessible via a corresponding API endpoint and conform to the repository's preexisting hexagonal architecture and protocols.
 The methods and data you use to complete this task are up to you, some basic services and database interfaces have been provided as examples, but you are free to modify these or create new ones as required.